-Major new development proposals should demonstrate that they are providing the necessary level of investment in new community facilities relative to the projected numbers of new residents and in relation to their particular needs if appropriate, for example where a new development is planned for older people.
+Major new development proposals for new homes of 10 or more units_should provide:demonstrate that they are providing the necessary level of investment innew community facilities relative to the projected numbers of new residents and inrelation to their particular needs if appropriate, for example where a newdevelopment is planned for older people.
 Investment may be in either:

-- a) New community facilities; or - b) Investment in existing community facilities accessible to the proposed development.
+- a) New community facilities which meet demonstrable community need; or - Investment in existing community facilities accessible to the proposed development.